Configurations of points and topology of real line arrangements: Topology of line arrangements: Zariski pairs

-\begin{rmk} This concurrence is not the only one present in these pairs (see for example $L_{1,2}$, $L_{5,7}$ and $L_{8,10}$) but it is the only one which seems to be invariant up to lattice preserving deformation.
+\begin{rmk} This concurrency of lines is not the only one present in these pairs (see for example $L_{1,2}$, $L_{5,7}$ and $L_{8,10}$) but it is the only one which seems to be invariant up to lattice preserving deformation.

-That is it seems to characterize the connected components of the realization space of the combinatorics of $\C_{\alpha,\beta}$ where the chamber weight $\tau$ is zero (see Section~\ref{sec:MS} for similar properties). \end{rmk}
+The above condition seems to characterize the connected components of the realization space of the combinatorics of $\C_{\alpha,\beta}$ where the chamber weight $\tau$ is zero.
+This is the case for one of the degenerations of this pair presented in Section~\ref{sec:deg}, as it is proved in Proposition~\ref{propo:geom_char}. \end{rmk}